Biden’s punt to Congress on immigration is wearing thin with advocates

 For instance, advocates on the outside routinely present the Biden administration with ideas to get maximum mileage out of existing legislation, while the previous administration made it a priority to have restrictionist advocates in-house, actively looking for ways to deter or minimize immigration.

-A coalition of 24 advocacy groups, including top Hispanic political, business and civil rights groups, called on Attorney General Merrick Garland and Mayorkas to make use of two relatively obscure immigration provisions to help mixed-status families get papers for their relatives.
+A coalition of 24 advocacy groups, including top Hispanic political, business and civil rights groups, called on Mayorkas and Attorney General Merrick Garland to make use of two relatively obscure immigration provisions to help mixed-status families get papers for their relatives.

 “The undersigned organizations have long advocated removing the barriers immigrant families face because it is critical to creating a fair and just nation where everyone’s contributions are equally valued and appreciated,” the groups wrote in an Aug.
 24 letter.